moien007/ENet.Managed/README.md

 |     Linux     | Yes |   Yes  |  Yes  |  Yes  |
 |      Mac      |  -  |   No   |   -   |   -   |

-> You can contribute by providing **clean** binaries for unsupported platforms.

 > Linux binaries are statically linked against **[MUSL](https://www.musl-libc.org/faq.html)**.

 # Notes
-* This wrapper deploys ENet binaries to OS's temp folder and dynamically loads them, you can alter this behavior by manually initializing ENet using <code>LibENet</code> class.
+* This wrapper deploys ENet binaries to OS's temp folder and dynamically loads them, you can alter this behavior using <code>ENetStartupOptions</code> or by manually initializing ENet using <code>LibENet</code> class.
 * ENet binaries are built from https://github.com/moien007/enet
 * ENet's checksum feature is disabled by default, it is highly recommended to use checksum to avoid receiving damaged packets.
   * <code>ChecksumWithCRC32</code> enables ENet's builtin checksum feature.